 Its reproduction is oviparous and there is always separation between sexes, both the sperm and the ovules being laid freely in the water.
 There are not many cases of sexual dimorphism, that is, there is no external difference between males and females.

-Among their needles, they have some that have turned into a kind of clamp, part of which have poisonous glands that serve as a defence against enemies.
+Among their needles, they have some that have turned into a kind of clamp, part of which have poisonous glands that serve as a defense against enemies.